 What kinds of projects are appropriate to highlight?
 As mentioned above, the goal of this page is to highlight projects built by the OpenSearch community for the OpenSearch community.
 Any project that helps people use or get more value out of OpenSearch is appropriate for the page, regardless of the project license.
 Projects could be OpenSearch plugins, OpenSearch Dashboards plugins, client libraries, ingestion tools, and more.
-For example, the first two projects highlighted are the OpenSearch Plugin Template (by AmiStrn) and the Flattened Data Type plugin (by aparo).
+For example, the first project highlighted is the OpenSearch Plugin Template (by AmiStrn).
 Each project has a name, description, icon (optional), license, owner, and download link (optional).

 How do I get a project added to the page?
 Getting a project added is as simple as creating a pull request (PR).
 Just follow the instructions in the community projects page to know where to add your project information and submit a PR.
 Once you have created the PR, one or more of the OpenSearch website maintainers will review it, and work with you to resolve any issues.
 Once the PR is merged, the website will be updated to include your project.